Pythomancer/Pythomancer/README.md

 - 👀 I’m interested in robotics, graphics, and physics.
 - 🌱 I’m currently learning rust.
 - 💞️ I’m looking to collaborate on robotics and automation projects.
-- 📫 How to reach me: pythomancer#9917 on discord.
+- 📫 How to reach me: @pythomancer on discord.

 <!---
 Pythomancer/Pythomancer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.